 Is Bankruptcy Public Record in California?

 By default, the proceedings in most federal courts are available to the public.
 There are some limitations, and your California bankruptcy lawyer can explain how the laws work.
-An overview is also helpful to better understand the details of bankruptcy records, how they are handled, and what you can expect if you file for bankruptcy in California.
+An overview is also useful to better understand the details of bankruptcy records, how they are handled, and what you can expect if you file for bankruptcy in California.

 Bankruptcy and Public Records in California